 Amino acids are the building blocks of proteins.

-There are 21 amino acids present in proteins and each contains an amino group and carboxyl-acid-group in their basic structure.
-10 of the 21 amino acids are considered essential amino acids for humans as our bodies cannot produce them; they must be obtained from the diet.
-All organisms have different essential amino acids based on their physiology.
+There are 20 amino acids encoded by the standard human genetic code.
+10 of the amino acids are considered essential amino acids for humans as our bodies cannot produce them; they must be obtained from the diet.
+However, knowledge of which amino acids are essential is beyond the scope of what you need to know.

-Each amino acid has the same fundamental structure, which consists of a central carbon atom, also known as the alpha (α) carbon, bonded to an amino group (-NH2), a carboxyl group (-COOH), hydrogen atom, and a side chain (-R).
-The alpha carbon is a chiral carbon atom (with the exception of glycine) which has two indistinguishable hydrogen atoms on the alpha carbon.
-Every amino acid except cysteine has S configuration (cysteine has R).
+Each amino acid has the same fundamental structure, which consists of a central carbon atom, also known as the alpha (α) carbon, bonded to an amino group (-NH2), a carboxyl group (-COOH), hydrogen atom, and a unique side chain (-R).
+Because the alpha carbon is bonded to four unique substituents, each amino acid is chiral (with the exception of glycine, which has two indistinguishable hydrogen atoms on the alpha carbon).
+Every chiral amino acid has a relative configuration of L, and all but one chiral amino acid has an absolute configuration of S at the alpha carbon.
+The exception is cysteine, which has an absolute configuration of R at the alpha carbon.

 MCAT Official Prep (AAMC)